 Reconfiguration of the SKARAB's SDRAM is done via the casperfpga python library.
-The casperfpga package for python, created by the SA-SKA group, wraps the Telnet commands in python. and is probably the most commonly used in the CASPER community.
+The casperfpga package for python, created by the SA-SKA group, wraps the Telnet commands in python and is used in the CASPER community.
 We will focus on programming and interacting with the FPGA using this method.